• Skip to primary navigation

 With the same great taste as the Picadilly recipe, a carrot souffle in a 2 quart casserole dish topped with powdered sugar and orange zest

-We all know that carrots can deliver subtly sweet, earthy baked goods, full of warm, cinnamon-y spices, like decadent moist carrot cake or these simple, hearty carrot zucchini muffins with walnuts.
+We all know that carrots can deliver subtly sweet, earthy baked goods, full of warm, cinnamon-y spices, like decadent moist carrot cake or simple, hearty carrot zucchini muffins with walnuts.
+But these favorites are just a tiny peek at the magic carrots can do in a baked dish!

 a serving of easy carrot souffle served on a blue plate as a side dish for Easter, Thanksgiving or any special meal.

-Originating in France in the 18th century, a soufflé is an egg white-based dish that, when baked, can double in size.
+Originating in France in the 18th century, a traditional soufflé is an egg whites- based dish that, when baked, can double in size.
 The word itself comes from souffler, meaning to breathe or to puff.
 A real soufflé with a tall rise can be somewhat of a trick to pull off.

 But this carrot soufflé recipe is nothing like that.
 A soufflé more in texture than in delicate, finicky rise, this recipe is quick, simple and virtually foolproof!